-In a paper published in Nature in 1999, Anurag Agrawal, Christian Laforsch and Ralph Tollrian showed that when Daphnia and and wild radish were exposed, non-lethall to their respective they produced offspring that were better defended than those from unattacked organisms.
-This study was one of the first to find strong evidence, in both plants and animals, for a “transgenerational effect” or “maternally-induced defence”.
+In a paper published in Nature in 1999, Anurag Agrawal, Christian Laforsch and Ralph Tollrian showed that non-lethal exposure of Daphnia and wild radish to their predators, in addition to inducing defences, led to production of offspring that were better defended than those from unattacked individuals.
+This study was one of the first to find strong evidence, in both plants and animals, for suc a “transgenerational effect” or “maternally-induced defence”.
 Seventeen years after the paper was published, I spoke to Anurag Agrawal about how this study came about, his memories of doing these experiments, and what we have learnt since about transgenerational induction.

 Citation: Agrawal, A. A., Laforsch, C., & Tollrian, R. (1999).
 Transgenerational induction of defences in animals and plants.
 Nature, 401(6748), 60.